Neural-Systems-at-UIO/QCAlign/docs/QCatlasmaps.rst

 |            |              |                   | region            |
 +------------+--------------+-------------------+-------------------+

-4. To get an overview of the grid points, and to easily identify grid points that remain unmarked within a slice, go to **View** > **Overview,** or press the spacebar.
+4. To get an overview of the grid points, and to easily identify grid points that remain unmarked within a section, go to **View** > **Overview,** or press the spacebar.

-5. Use the > in the far-right corner of the window to proceed through all slices.
+5. Use the > in the far-right corner of the window to proceed through all sections.

-6. Proceed until all the slices have been marked up.
+6. Proceed until all the sections have been marked up.

 7. Save the results in a JSON file. **File** > **Save as**.